 For small businesses in particular, the mobile phone offers exciting opportunities to improve customer service and satisfaction.
-Texting customers on their mobile phones can be part of a better, more personal service.
+Texting and emailing customers on their mobile phones can be part of a better, more personal service.
 Sending details of promotions and events can boost business.

-When it comes to mobile marketing, small firms often have an advantage over big brand names because they already have a personal relationship with their customers.
-As a result, contacting them by mobile phone does not appear intrusive.
+When it comes to mobile marketing, small firms often have an advantage over big brand names because they already have a personal relationship with customers.
+As a result, contacting them by mobile phone does not appear so intrusive.

 Businesses that work by appointment, such as opticians or hair salons, are ideally placed to use text messages or apps to send reminders and to alert customers when it's time to book their next appointment.
 What's more, they can send special offers and details of last-minute availability.

-Your mobile app or website can use this facility to direct customers to their nearest branch, or display special offers when people are in your neighbourhood.
+Your mobile app or website can use this facility to direct customers to their nearest branch, or to display special offers when people are in your neighbourhood.

 With the right timing, this sort of targeting is valuable.
 Contact shoppers when they are on the high street - at the weekend - and you increase the potential for new business.
 But whatever you do, never send intrusive messages at unsocial hours.

 Finally, remember that if you intend to contact customers via text messages or calling their mobile phones, you need permission - just as with all other direct marketing.